July 14, 2019 Weather Forecast

 Hilo

-Monday: Scattered showers, mainly before noon.
+Sunday: Scattered showers, mainly before 11am.
 Partly sunny, with a high near 84.
-East wind 5 to 9 mph becoming calm in the afternoon.
+Light and variable wind becoming northeast 5 to 9 mph in the morning.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

+Sunday Night: Scattered showers, mainly after 8pm.
+Mostly cloudy, with a low around 67.
+Northeast wind 5 to 9 mph becoming light and variable after midnight.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-This Afternoon: Scattered showers.
-Mostly cloudy, with a high near 81.
-West southwest wind around 8 mph.
+Sunday: Scattered showers after 11am.
+Increasing clouds, with a high near 81.
+Calm wind becoming west southwest 5 to 8 mph in the morning.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

 Waimea

+Sunday: Isolated showers.
+Mostly sunny, with a high near 79.
+Breezy, with a northeast wind 13 to 20 mph, with gusts as high as 28 mph.
+Chance of precipitation is 20%.

-Tonight: Isolated showers.
+Sunday Night: Isolated showers.
 Partly cloudy, with a low around 57.
 Breezy, with an east northeast wind 13 to 18 mph, with gusts as high as 25 mph.
 Chance of precipitation is 20%.

-Monday: Isolated showers.
-Mostly sunny, with a high near 79.
-Breezy, with a northeast wind 13 to 18 mph, with gusts as high as 25 mph.
-Chance of precipitation is 20%.

 Kohala

-This Afternoon: Isolated showers.
+Overnight: Scattered showers.
+Mostly cloudy, with a low around 54.
+East wind around 10 mph.
+Chance of precipitation is 30%.

+Sunday: Scattered showers, mainly before 11am.
 Partly sunny, with a high near 65.
-East northeast wind 11 to 13 mph.
+East northeast wind 10 to 13 mph.
+Chance of precipitation is 30%.

+South Point

+Sunday: Isolated showers after 11am.
+Sunny, with a high near 86.
+Windy, with an east northeast wind 20 to 23 mph, with gusts as high as 30 mph.
 Chance of precipitation is 20%.

-South Point

-Tonight: Isolated showers.
+Sunday Night: Isolated showers.
 Partly cloudy, with a low around 75.
 Windy, with an east northeast wind 17 to 23 mph, with gusts as high as 30 mph.
-Chance of precipitation is 20%.

-Monday: Isolated showers.
-Mostly sunny, with a high near 86.
-Windy, with an east wind 17 to 23 mph, with gusts as high as 30 mph.
 Chance of precipitation is 20%.

 Puna